EagleFramework/EaglePHP-Framework/README.md

 EaglePHP is lightweight HMVC PHP Framework.

-* \Eagle is as a library module and \Application extends on \Eagle.
 * \Eagle doesn’t require \Application, defining constants to bootstrap and any helper functions
 * Fast routing engine with Request and Response chain
 * Detailed explanations with phpDocumentor 2 standards